 What is The Meaning of The Suit of Swords?

-The Suit of Swords is part of the Minor Arcana, also known as the pip cards in Tarot.
+There are four Tarot suits in a deck of Tarot cards, of which one is the Suit of Swords.
+The suits form the Minor Arcana, also known as the pip cards in Tarot.
 Associated with the classical element Air, Swords concern matters of the mind.
 They express our thoughts, and how rational our thinking process may be (or not!).
 Swords also rule communication, so how we express our thoughts with in the written and spoken word.
 Swords also deal with conflict and arguments.

 Sword cards show us what we are thinking and why we are thinking it.
 The energy of the Suit of Swords in divination is masculine and rational.